 At the start of this talk, we looked at this Dropbox example, where most people thought that there was no reason to remove support for most Linux filesystems because filesystems are all the same.
 I believe their hand was forced by the way they want to store/use data, which they can only do with

-ext, but even if that wasn't the case, perhaps you can see why software that's attempting to sync data to disk reliably and with decent performance might not want to support every single filesystem in the universe for an OS that, for their product, is relatively niche.
-Maybe it's worth it for PR reasons, but the PR problem is mostly caused by developer ignorance.
+ext given how they're doing things (which is arguably a mis-feature), but even if that wasn't the case, perhaps you can see why software that's attempting to sync data to disk reliably and with decent performance might not want to support every single filesystem in the universe for an OS that, for their product, is relatively niche.
+Maybe it's worth supporting every filesystem for PR reasons and then going through the contortions necessary to avoid data corruption on a per-filesystem basis (you can try coding straight to your reading of the POSIX spec, but as we've seen, that won't save you on Linux), but the PR problem is caused by a misunderstanding.

 While putting this talk to together, I read a bunch of different online discussions about how to write to files safely.
 For discussions outside of specialized communities (e.g., LKML, the Postgres mailing list, etc.), many people will drop by to say something like "why is everyone making this so complicated?
 You can do this very easily and completely safely with this one weird trick".
 Let's look at the most common "one weird trick"s from two thousand internet comments on how to write to disk safely.